codemonkey1101/module-5/README.md

 ![image](images/accepted_rest_less20_coupons_for_pass_w_non_parents_by_age.png)

 Furthermore, it was observed that as both men and women got older they accepted these coupons far less.
-This observation was very similar to the one done with bar coupons.
+This observation was very similar to the one done with bar coupons and again would suggest a correlation between the two.